duelinmarkers/john-and-kat-wedding/music.md

 ### Dancing

-Like the previous one, this is the list we gave the DJ.
-Not all of it made it in.
+Again, we gave the DJ too long a list.
+(And it had too many slow dances on it.)

 * Al Green - "Love and Happiness"
 * Al Green - "Here I Am Baby"